 - Evaluate ecotoxicological data, wastewater treatment data, and drug excretion profiles and physicochemical properties to develop environmental impact indicators

-- Prioritise criteria through structured consensus and focus group activity
+- Prioritise criteria through structured consensus and workshop activities

-- Develop a robust decision-making formulary framework through novel application of Bayesian Belief Network modelling, considering both environmental and clinical factors
+- Develop a framework through novel application of Bayesian Belief Network modelling, to present environmental data alongside clinical factors

 - Engage with patients and public representatives to assess awareness of the issue, perceived importance, and how to engage patients/public in prescribing activity

-- Engage with healthcare practitioners and prescribers to assess how to make sustainable prescribing choices, and suitability of the proposed framework
+- Engage with healthcare professionals and prescribers to assess how to make sustainable prescribing choices, and suitability of the proposed framework

 How will this work be done?

 - It will use the novel visualisation tool launched by SEPA on behalf of the OHBP, which includes data on medicines detected in the Scottish water environment and NHS Scotland prescribing data.
-Other data will be assessed to develop environmental impact indicators for the prioritised pharmaceuticals through a classification process similar to the Stockholm Wise List Janusinfo.se database, FASS.se database and NORMAN database.
+Other data will be assessed to develop a database of environmental information for the prioritised pharmaceuticals, see for example the Stockholm Wise List Janusinfo.se database, FASS.se database and NORMAN database.

-- It will use a Nominal Group Technique to work with various stakeholders across different sectors to achieve consensus in a structured and effective manner.
+- It will use Nominal Group Technique to work with various stakeholders across different sectors to achieve consensus in a structured and effective manner.
 This will be applied to prioritise criteria for the formulary (e.g., prescribing data, medical efficacy, safety and suitability, environmental risk data, cost), and review prioritised pharmaceutical from various resources (e.g., Scottish baseline assessment and legislative resources).
-Structured focus group activities will also be performed with various groups (e.g., public and patients, and healthcare practitioners and prescribers).
+Structured focus group activities will also be performed with various groups (e.g., public and patients, and healthcare professionals and prescribers).